Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

-We can exploit this extended definition of weak monotonicity to prove inapproximability results.
-We show how this is done by strengthening our $2-\frac{1}{m}$ lower bound for universally truthful mechanisms by showing that it applies even for the case of truthfulness-in-expectation.
-To do this, we show that the extended weak monotonicity of truthful randomized mechanisms implies non-trivial connections between the probability distributions over allocations they produce for different instances of the scheduling problem.
+We can exploit this extended definition of weak-monotonicity to prove inapproximability results.
+We show how this is done by strengthening our $2-\frac{1}{n}$ lower bound for universally-truthful randomized mechanisms by showing that it applies even for the case of truthfulness-in-expectation.

 A key element in the proof of Theorem~\ref{expectation-bound} is the observation that instead of regarding a randomized mechanism for the scheduling problem as generating probability distributions over allocations of tasks, it can be regarded as generating, for each task, a probability distribution over the machines it is assigned to by the mechanism.
-This is true due to the linearity (additivity) of the valuation functions.
-This different view of a randomized mechanism for this specific problem, enables us to analyze the contribution of each task to the expected makespan.
+This different view of a randomized mechanism for this specific problem, enables us to better analyse the contribution of each task to the expected makespan.

-The main lemma in the proof of Theorem~\ref{expectation-bound}, namely Lemma~\ref{monotone2}, makes use of this fact together with the extended weak monotonicity of truthful randomized mechanisms.
-Lemma~\ref{monotone2} essentially proves that for two carefully chosen instances of the problem, the probability that a specific task is assigned to a specific machine by $M$ in one of the instances, cannot be considerably higher than the probability it is assigned to the same machine in the other.
+The main lemma in the proof of Theorem~\ref{expectation-bound}, namely Lemma~\ref{monotone2}, makes use of this fact together with the extended weak-monotonicity condition.
+Lemma~\ref{monotone2} essentially proves that for two carefully chosen instances of the problem, the probability that a specific task is assigned to a specific machine in one of the instances, cannot be considerably higher than the probability it is assigned to the same machine in the other.
 Thus, we show that even though allocating this task to that machine in one of the instances leads to a good approximation, any truthful-in-expectation mechanism will fail to do so.

-\begin{theorem} Any mechanism that is weakly monotone in the extended sense cannot achieve an approximation ratio better than $2-\frac{1}{m}$. \end{theorem}
+\begin{theorem} Any mechanism that is weakly-monotone in the extended sense cannot achieve an approximation ratio better than $2-\frac{1}{n}$. \end{theorem}

-\begin{proof} Let $\epsilon>0$.
-Consider the scheduling problem with $m$ machines and $n=m+1$ tasks.
-For every machine $i\in [m]$ we define two possible valuation functions:
+\begin{proof} Let $\epsilon$ be an arbitrarily small positive real number.
+Consider the scheduling problem with $n$ machines and $m=n+1$ tasks.
+For every machine $i$ we define two possible valuation functions:

 and